12 Website Governance Tips for Better Content Marketing

 - Embedded videos: Don’t host video on your own server, use a service like YouTube, which is powered by renewable energy.
 Make sure the embed codes you use offer an optimal experience across devices and platforms.

 - Don’t forget accessibility: Up to a billion people in the world have some sort of disability.
-Simple tasks like adding alt tags to photos can make a big difference in offering them a better experience, yet these accessibility practices are often forgotten in content production workflows.
+Simple tasks like adding alt tags to photos can make a big difference in providing them a better experience, yet these accessibility practices are often forgotten in content production workflows.

 12. Dovetail Content Marketing with User Experience Design